 Research by scientists from the University of Rochester Medical Center in the US shows that the facial skeleton changes with age.
-The eye sockets enlarge, the angle of the bones below the eyebrows changes, which may affect the formation of wrinkles on the forehead and “crow’s feet” in the corners of the eyes or drooping of the lower eyelids.
+The eye sockets enlarge, and the angle of the bones below the eyebrows changes, which may affect the formation of wrinkles on the forehead and “crow’s feet” in the corners of the eyes or drooping of the lower eyelids.

 The lower part of the face is also changing.
-Researchers noted changes in the angle of the bones of the forehead, nose and upper jaw in relation to each other, as well as a reduction in the length and height of the lower jaw.
+Researchers noted changes in the angle of the bones of the forehead, nose, and upper jaw in relation to each other, as well as a reduction in the length and height of the lower jaw.
 These changes have been detected in both sexes, but – as studies have shown – many of them appear earlier in women than in men.

 What is more, as a result of the loss of fat and the movement of collagen into the deep layers of the skin, and the sagging muscles of the face, the skin begins to sag more and more under the influence of gravity.
 These processes lead to the formation of mimic wrinkles and affect changes, especially around the eyes.
-As a result of the loss of skin elasticity, the eyelids begin to drop, swelling, dark circles and wrinkles appear.
-Most of these symptoms can be seen in your forties, but the process begins much earlier.
+As a result of the loss of skin elasticity, the eyelids begin to drop, and swelling, dark circles, and wrinkles appear.
+Most of these symptoms can be seen in your forties, but the process starts much earlier.

 Men: the wrinkles appeared earlier and were more intense.

 Women: the earliest wrinkles appeared around the eyes.

 Nonetheless, in both sexes, forehead lines did not show up before age 40.